-Vehicle speed for all construction vehicles shall not exceed 15 mph on any unpaved surface at the construction site: All trucks hauling dirt, sand, soil, or other loose materials are to be covered or should maintain at least two feet of freeboard (minimum vertical distance between top of load and top of trailer) in accordance with CVC Section 23114; "Track-Out" is defined as sand or soil that adheres to and/or agglomerates on the exterior surfaces of motor vehicles and/or equipment (including tires) that may then fall onto any highway or street as described in California Vehicle Code Section 23113 and California Water Code 13304.
+Vehicle speed for all construction vehicles shall not exceed 15 mph on any unpaved surface at the construction site; All trucks hauling dirt, sand, soil, or other loose materials are to be covered or should maintain at least two feet of freeboard (minimum vertical distance between top of load and top of trailer) in accordance with CVC Section 23114; "Track-Out" is defined as sand or soil that adheres to and/or agglomerates on the exterior surfaces of motor vehicles and/or equipment (including tires) that may then fall onto any highway or street as described in California Vehicle Code Section 23113 and California Water Code 13304.
 To prevent Track Out, designate access points and require all employees, subcontractors, and others to use them.
 Install and operate a "track-out prevention device" where vehicles enter and exit unpaved roads onto paved streets.
 The track-out prevention device can be any device or combination of devices that are effective at preventing track out, located at the point of intersection of an unpaved area and a paved road.
 Rumble strips or steel plate devices require periodic cleaning to be effective.
 If paved roadways accumulate tracked out soils, the track-out prevention device may need to be modified.
 Sweep streets at the end of each day if visible soil material is carried onto adjacent paved roads.
-Water sweepers with reclaimed water should be used where feasible: All of these fugitive dust mitigation measures shall be shown on grading and building plans; and The contractor or builder shall designate a person or persons to monitor the fugitive dust emissions and enhance the implementation of the measures as necessary to minimize dust complaints, reduce visible emissions below 20% opacity, and to prevent transport of dust offsite.
+Water sweepers with reclaimed water should be used where feasible; All of these fugitive dust mitigation measures shall be shown on grading and building plans; and The contractor or builder shall designate a person or persons to monitor the fugitive dust emissions and enhance the implementation of the measures as necessary to minimize dust complaints, reduce visible emissions below 20% opacity, and to prevent transport of dust offsite.
 Their duties shall include holidays and weekend periods when work may not be in progress.
-The name and telephone number of such persons shall be provided to the APCD.
-Compliance Division prior to the start of any grading, earthwork or demolition.
-AQ 2-3 The Project shall comply with the following SLO APCD Diesel Prior to permit Idling Restrictions for Construction Phases to reduce air quality issuance impacts to nearby sensitive receptors:

-within 1,000 feet of sensitive receptors;
+The prevent end to be the more not dust to the pave prevent on the shall neclude holidays an AQ 2-3 necessary to minimize dust complaints, reduce visible emissions below 20% opacity, and to prevent transport of dust offsite.
+Their duties shall include holidays and Prior to permit Idling Restrictions for Construction Phases to reduce air quality impacts to nearby sensitive receptors: Staging and queuing areas shall not be located within 1,000 feet of sensitive receptors; issuance